baw-de/ENGINEER/README.md

 ## Usage
 ### General considerations
 This development can be used to design labyrinth weir structures consisting of a labyrinth weir and a parrallel flap gate.
 Furthermore, it is possible to estimate the hydraulic effect of the system over a given discharge spectrum.
-You can find more information about labyrinth weirs in the [BAWMitteilungen Nr.
-105](https://hdl.handle.net/20.500.11970/107132).<br>
+You can find more information about labyrinth weirs in the BAWMitteilungen Nr.
+105[^fn1].
+The hydraulic calculation is based on the formulas published by Crookston & Tullis (2013)[^fn2] and Tullis et al. (2007)[^fn3]<br>
 This repository consists of two Python files, among other things:
 * <pre>engineer.py</pre> This ist the brain.
 You should not modify this file unless you find an bug or want to further develop the project.
 * <pre>example.py</pre> This is an usage example.
 Feel free to adapt this file according to your wishes and your project.